jsdelivrbot/Android-Plugin/navisenscore/README.md

 #### `NavisensCore(String devkey, Activity act)`

 The `NavisensCore` requires your developer's key in order to function.
-Please contact us to apply for a developer's key from the [Navisens website](navisens.com) if you do not have one and wish to try out `Navisens MotionDna`.
+Please contact us to apply for a developer's key from [here](https://developer.navisens.com) if you do not have one and wish to try out `Navisens MotionDna`.
+Also check out the quickstart if you aren't familiar with our SDK tools [here](https://github.com/navisens/NaviDocs).

 The constructor also requires an activity reference.
 This is so we can retrieve the relevant permissions and other app settings, so please make sure to use a valid activity at the time of creation.